Team Dynamics, Mechanics & Communications is divided into what teams do (meetings, process) and how they do it (decision making).

 - The student learning curve is longer

 Adult learners are typical students in the manufacturing sector.
-Adults are self-directed and also responsible, and they do not need to be controlled in their learning experience.
+Adults are self-directed and responsible and do not need to be controlled in their learning experience.
 Below are the key characteristics of adult education.

-- The trainer has to consider the various constraints while planning a training session for adults as they have more responsibilities in their lives.
+- The trainer must consider the various constraints while planning a training session for adults as they have more life responsibilities.

 Training Program Evaluation